microsoft/vscode-docs/docs/remote/ssh.md

 Opening a terminal on the remote host from VS Code is simple.
 Once connected, **any terminal window** you open in VS Code (**Terminal > New Terminal**) will automatically run on the remote host rather than locally.

-You can also use the `code-insiders` CLI from this same terminal window to perform a number of operations such as opening a new file or folder on the remote host.
+You can also use the `code-insiders` command line from this same terminal window to perform a number of operations such as opening a new file or folder on the remote host.
 Type `code-insiders --help` to see all the options available from the command line.

 ![Using the code CLI](images/ssh/code-command-in-terminal.png)